What do economics students need from feedback?

 What should economics departments do next?

-Integrate real‑world applications into feedback and make criteria visible with exemplars.
+Integrate real‑world applications into feedback, and make criteria visible with exemplars.
 Publish an achievable turnaround promise, monitor it, and intervene where slippage occurs.
-Run brief calibration exercises in high‑volume modules and require feed‑forward so students know what to change.
+Run brief calibration exercises in high‑volume modules, and require feed‑forward so students know what to change next.
 Name an owner for communications and timetabling to reduce friction, and show termly progress on on‑time rates and format changes.
 Maintain human contact through workshops and tutorials where students can interrogate guidance.

 How Student Voice Analytics helps you

-• Turns NSS open‑text into trackable metrics for feedback, with sentiment, volume and segment differences by age, mode, disability, domicile and subject.
+• Turns NSS open‑text into trackable feedback metrics, including sentiment, volume, and segment differences by age, mode, disability, domicile, and subject.

-• Shows how economics compares with the wider institution and with like‑for‑like subjects, so programme teams can prioritise assessment clarity, calibration and turnaround where tone is weakest.
+• Benchmarks economics against the wider institution and like‑for‑like subjects, so programme teams can prioritise assessment clarity, calibration, and turnaround where sentiment is weakest.

-• Enables drill‑downs from provider to school and programme, and exports concise, anonymised summaries for module teams and boards to act on.
+• Enables drill‑downs from provider to school and programme, and exports concise, anonymised summaries for module teams and boards.

-• Evidences improvement over time through consistent measures, making it straightforward to share priorities and progress with students and staff.
+• Tracks improvement over time with consistent measures, making it straightforward to share priorities and progress with students and staff.

 Request a walkthrough